The lowdown on worms for cats and dogs

 Worming schedule for kittens and puppies through to adults:

-2 weeks – 12 weeks old: 2 weekly
+- 2 weeks – 12 weeks old: 2 tablet’s weekly

-12 weeks – 6 months old: 1 monthly
+- 12 weeks – 6 months old: 1 tablet monthly

 Together with medication to treat and prevent worms, there are steps you can take to reduce the risk of your pet getting worms in the first place.
-This is really important as intestinal worms not only cause illness to your fur kid, they can be a potential health hazard for humans too:
+This is really important as intestinal worms not only cause illness to your fur kid, they can be a potential health hazard for humans too.

-- Regular poop collection- back yard (minimum weekly) and litter tray (daily)
+- regular poop collection – back yard (minimum weekly) and litter tray (daily)

-- Watch your dog at parks- try to stop the eating of poop
+- watch your dog at parks – try to stop the eating of poop

-- Wash hands after touching the animals
+- wash hands after touching the animals